Introduction: Why Most Workplaces Feel Chaotic (And How 5S Fixes It)

 What is 5S Methodology ?

+The 5S methodology is a structured approach to workplace organization that helps improve efficiency, safety, and productivity by systematically organizing and maintaining the workspace.
 In today’s competitive business environment, organizations are constantly looking for ways to improve efficiency, reduce waste, and enhance productivity.
 One of the simplest yet most powerful tools used in Lean manufacturing and continuous improvement is the 5S methodology.
+Have you ever walked into a workplace where everything is messy, tools are difficult to find, and employees spend more time searching than working?

 What does 5S stand for?